MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 Windows.
 It was meant to help with task automation for administration tasks but has now grown to be cross platform and can be used for a variety of tasks.

-The thing that makes PowerShell unique is that accepts and returns .NET objects, rather than text.
+The thing that makes PowerShell unique is that it accepts and returns .NET objects, rather than text.
 This fact makes it easier to connect different commands in series, in a _pipeline_.

 Even then, you might need to _massage_ the results a little.